 - Mount Rushmore

-Mount Rushmore gained its popularity as a lofty work of art carved into the granite face of a mountain in South Dakota upon being established on March 3, 1925.
-Mount Rushmore features 60-foot sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
+Rushmore gained its popularity as a lofty work of art carved into the granite face of a mountain in South Dakota upon being established on March 3, 1925.
+This monument features 60-foot sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 Gutzon Borglum created the design for Mount Rushmore, with the help of his son Lincoln Borglum.
 Throughout the years, Mount Rushmore became an iconic symbol of the United States, telling the story of the country’s birth, growth, development, and preservation.
 Mount Rushmore is probably one of the most famous landmarks in the United States, appearing in literature created by both Americans and non-Americans alike.
 This majestic mountain is sure to inspire it’s over 2 million visitors per year.

 - Cape Cod